abishekatp/quantum_computing_notes/2024/101_SS_Quantum_Information.md

 ### What is a standard basis measurement?

 The standard basis measurement links the absolute value squared of each entry of a quantum state vector to the probability that we will get specific calssical state as an outcome.
 We can get the probability associated with specific classical state by calculating the absolute value of the entry of the quantum state vector that corresponds to it.
 This is called Born rule of quantum mechanics.
-Take the following arbitrary example of qbit,
+Take the following arbitrary example of qubit,

 $$
 |\psi\rangle = \sqrt{\frac{3}{4}}|0\rangle + i\sqrt{\frac{1}{4}}|1\rangle